yonahcodes/CS50x/week2_arrays/section2.md

 # CS50 Section 2 - Arrays
 Welcome to my personal notes of CS50's second section!
 The goal of sections is to help us bridge the gap between lectures and problem sets.

 In the previous week, we learned about **C** programming language.
 This week, we are going to take a deeper look at additional building-blocks that will support our understanding of **C**.
-We will learn about compiling, arrays, strings and command-line arguments.
+We will learn about compiling, arrays, strings and command-line arguments.<br><br>

 ## Compilation
 Converting the *source code* written in **C** to *machine code* the computer understands.